Discover more from Risk & Progress

 Risk & Progress| A hub for essays that explore risk, human progress, and your potential.
-My mission is to educate, inspire, and invest in concepts that promote a better future for all.
-Subscriptions and new essays are free and always will be.
-Paid subscribers gain access to the full archives.
+My mission is to educate, inspire, and invest in concepts that promote a better future.
+Subscriptions are free, paid subscribers gain access to the full archive, including the Pathways of Progress and Realize essay series.

 A Brief History of GDP

-Gross Domestic Product, or GDP, is a metric that was born out of a World War 2 need to determine the total productive capacity of an economy to support a war effort.
+GDP is a metric born out of a World War 2 need to determine the total productive capacity of an economy to support a war effort.
 The metric was never intended to be a measure of well-being for the inhabitants of that economy.
-Nonetheless, its cousin, GDP per capita, or the GDP divided by the total population, has become commonly used to measure well-being regardless.
+Nonetheless, its cousin, GDP per capita, or the GDP divided by the total population, has become commonly used to measure well-being.
+There are three ways to measure Gross Domestic Product.
+You can calculate the total output of the economy, the total expenditures within the economy, or all of the incomes.
+Measuring total expenditures is the most familiar and understandable method for most of us.
+This calculation follows the formula below:

 GDP = Consumer Spending + Investment Spending + Government Spending + (Exports-Imports)

+Criminal activity, such as illicit drug sales, alongside the shadow economy, have to be indirectly estimated by reviewing police reports and crime statistics.
+Meanwhile, household services, such as child-rearing by parents, are entirely ignored by statisticians.
+A famous paradox exemplifies this problem: a widower lowers GDP when he marries his former housekeeper because he no longer needs to pay her a wage.
 Partly, this is a matter of convenience because there is no agreement about how to measure the value of those services.
-Nevertheless, the OECD estimates unpaid and uncounted household services account for an average of 15 percent of GDP, meaning that our economies are probably under-sized in economic reporting.
+Nevertheless, the OECD estimates that unpaid and uncounted household services account for an average of 15 percent of GDP, meaning that our economies are probably under-sized in economic reporting.

 The Easterlin Paradox

-Their research also revealed errors in survey questions used in prior studies.
+Their research revealed apparent errors in survey questions used in prior studies.
 For example, while surveys from Japan initially appeared to confirm the Easterlin Paradox, Stevenson and Wolfers found that survey response categories were changed multiple times in the 1960s, distorting the results.
-When they accounted for that change, life satisfaction rose sharply in the 1950s and 1960s, then more slowly in the 1970s and 1980s, before beginning to fall in the 1990s, roughly mirroring the performance of the Japanese economy.
+When they accounted for that change, reported life satisfaction rose sharply in the 1950s and 1960s, then more slowly in the 1970s and 1980s, before beginning to fall in the 1990s, roughly mirroring the performance of the Japanese economy.

 HDI: An Alternative

-But why limit ourselves to one metric?
 Some thinkers, such as Amartya Sen, believe that we ought to measure growth and human progress using a “capabilities approach,” which emphasizes the ends (a decent standard of living) over the means (GDP per capita).
+Under this framework, poverty is not merely the deprivation of financial resources but rather the deprivation of the capability to live a good life.
+“Growth” therefore, is understood to be the expansion of the opportunities and capabilities available to individuals.

-In response to this thinking, the UN developed an alternative measure of growth known as the Human Development Index, or HDI.
-The HDI compiles a number of proxies for human capabilities, including life expectancy, school enrollment, literacy, and yes, a variant of GDP per capita.
+For example, while a fasting person has the same nutritional state as one who is starving, we would not treat them identically disadvantaged; the latter has no capability to eat, as opposed to the former.
+In response to this thinking, the UN developed an alternative measure of growth known as the Human Development Index or HDI.
+The HDI compiles several proxies for human capabilities, including life expectancy, school enrollment, literacy, and yes, GDP per capita.
 This, it is argued, better accounts for actual human progress than a rough measure of gross economic production.

 HDI tracks GDP per capita rather well, a fact that shouldn’t be surprising because GDP forms a component of the index.
 But what happens when we remove GDP from the index entirely and focus solely on its non-monetary components?
-To the surprise of many, HDI performance doesn’t change much at all; GDP per capita and HDI are still robustly correlated.
+To the surprise of many, HDI performance doesn’t change much; GDP per capita and HDI are still robustly correlated.
 Thus, for all of its shortcomings, GDP is a reasonably good indicator of human progress and prosperity.
+This is likely because of the positive feedback loop between capability and material growth.
+Material growth, the growing stock of human knowledge, begets greater human capability and opportunity, which is seized by individuals who beget additional growth, and so on.

 Implications for Progress